GolamRashed/GolamRashed/README.md

 ## I am a student and Data Engineer in training.

-•	I am currently working with Data Science
+•	I am currently working in the Data domain

 •	Programming Languages: SQL, Python, Scala